SBMProducts/dailymotivation_privacy_policy.github.io/README.md

 ## 7. Amendments to This Policy

-We reserve the right to modify or update this Privacy Policy at any time.
-We will communicate changes by revising the "Last Updated" date at the top of this document.
+We reserve the right to modify or update this Privacy Policy at any time[cite: 1].
+We will communicate changes by revising the "Last Updated" date at the top of this document[cite: 1].
 Your continued use of the App following any modifications constitutes your formal acceptance of the updated terms.

 ---